SDUYANGQi/AHtimage/readme.txt

 Most important things!!!!!!!!!!!

-Please make sure the results are stored in one file and the result analysis reads from the correct result storage file!!!!!!!!!
+Please make sure the results are stored in one folder and the result analysis reads from the correct result storage folder!!!!!!!!!

 For Simulation 1: